ape4fld/parra-lab/README.md

 # parra-lab
-Repository with several scripts to run diverse genome-wide analyses.
+Repository with several scripts to run diverse genome-wide analyses and basic instructions to use the UTM Calculon server.